Multimedia biographer and business journalist

 The Lopez family built an empire out of the things Filipinos cannot live without.

 ABS-CBN put television into Filipino living rooms.
 Meralco powered the cities.
 Maynilad piped water into Metro Manila’s west zone.
 Bayantel connected phone lines.
 SkyCable brought cable into homes.
 The North Luzon Expressway (NLEx) carried traffic out of Manila.
 Rockwell Land built a city within a city in Makati.
+And through First Philippine Holdings, First Gen Corp, and Energy Development Corp, the Lopez family controls some of the country’s most significant energy infrastructure — natural gas, solar, hydroelectric, and geothermal.

 For more than half a century, the Lopez family sat at the center of the country’s infrastructure, media, and energy landscape, accumulating not just wealth but the kind of institutional power that shapes public life.